arrdem/source/projects/flowmetal/README.md

 For instance Flowmetal contains a reference implementation of a HTTP callback connector and of a HTTP request connector.
 This allows Flowmetal programs to request that HTTP requests be sent on their behalf, consume the result, and wait for callbacks.

-A Flowmetal setup would look something like this -
+A Flowmetal setup could look something like this -

 ```
                       +----------------------------+